RequestContext

 authentication data).

-If authentication has failed, this property can be null
+If authentication has failed, this property can be null, indicating there is no authenticated user.
+This is

 particularly useful for handling authentication and authorization in your application.